AMKID -- a large KID-based camera at the APEX telescope: NET modeling

-Which calculates the power that reach each detector as the ratio between the detector area ($A_{detector}=\pi R^2_{lens}$) to the full array area ($A_{array}=0.0144$~m$^2$) multiplied by the lens-antenna radiation efficiency ($\eta_{lens}$) and the coupling of the lens-antenna to a plane wave (86\%).
-This last factor is used as our lens-antenna system produces a gaussian electric field distribution at lens aperture and not an uniform distribution as expected for noise photons.\\ The number of photons per unit of frequency that reach a detector during a second is calculated as:
+which calculates the power that reach each detector as the ratio between the detector area ($A_{detector}=\pi R^2_{lens}$) to the full array area ($A_{array}=0.0144$~m$^2$) multiplied by the lens-antenna radiation efficiency ($\eta_{lens}$) and the coupling of the lens-antenna to a plane wave (86\%).
+This last factor is used as our lens-antenna system produces a gaussian electric field distribution at lens aperture and not an uniform distribution as expected for noise photons.